 Proposals

 Option 1: The single element should be the baseline for the rough beam.
-Rough beam is as basis for initial access and RA-SD
+Rough beam is as basis for initial access and RA-SDT Supported by vivo, CMCC

 Option 2: Define requirement for both rough beam and narrow beam.
+Supported by OPPO

 Option 3: No need to consider rough/fine beam in requirement as it is implementation matter.
+Supported by Qualcomm, Xiaomi, OPPO, Apple, Sony, Ericsson, AT&T, Verizon

 Option 4: Consider the implications of DRX cycles in beam refinement.
+Supported by Nokia

+Option 5: In RRM specification, rough beam is assumed for random access.
+If fine beam is assumed for RF specification, it should be guaranteed that fine beam could be triggered for all UE implementations.
+Supported by Samsung

 Recommended WF

-TBA
+In GTW, discuss the beam assumption for IA, RA-SDT, and CG-SDT if rough beam is used or fine beam is used.
+Is it different for IA, RA-SDT and CG-SDT?
+Does requirement depend on beamwidth?

 Issue 2-1-2: Gain difference